Cummins · C-Series (Commercial Gaseous)

 Charge air coolerReduced power output, elevated intake temps10,000+moderate

-BatteryFailed to start during outage8,760+minor
+BatteryFailed to start during outage, slow crank8,760+minor

 Frequently Asked Questions